CIRCLE OF LIGHT

 Softness made light!

-Children are sure to be soothed with this light-up furniture which brings a pop of colour to a sensory room.
+Children are sure to be soothed with this light-up furniture which will bring a pop of colour to any sensory room.

 This large circle of light fills the sensory room with its vibrant colours for a captivating and soothing ambiance.
 Offers a variety of colour diffusion sequences (continuous, flashing, increasing intensity, etc.).